emqx/cloud-docs/en_US/emqx_streaming/emqx_streaming.md

 #### Partition

-A **Partition** is a logical segment of a stream, where each partition handles a subset of the stream data.
+A Partition is a logical segment of a stream, where each partition handles a subset of the stream data.
 This helps distribute the load and optimize throughput.
 Users can configure the number of partitions when creating free streams.

 #### MQTT Client

-An **MQTT Client** is a device or software component that connects to the EMQX broker, sending and receiving MQTT messages, which are stored in streams for later access.
+An MQTT Client is a device or software component that connects to the EMQX Platform deployment, sending and receiving MQTT messages, which are stored in streams for later access.

 #### Kafka Client

-A **Kafka Client** is any software component (producer or consumer) that communicates with EMQX Streaming via the Kafka protocol to read or write data to streams.
+A Kafka Client is any software component (producer or consumer) that communicates with EMQX Streaming via the Kafka protocol to read or write data to streams.

 #### Kafka Protocol

-The **Kafka Protocol** is a messaging protocol used for producing and consuming messages.
+The Kafka Protocol is a messaging protocol used for producing and consuming messages.
 EMQX Streaming implements this protocol, allowing Kafka clients to interact with the system as if it were a Kafka broker.

 #### Kafka Consumer Group

-A **Kafka Consumer Group** is a mechanism that allows multiple Kafka consumers to cooperate in consuming data from a stream, ensuring that the load is distributed evenly among the group and that each message is processed only once.
+A Kafka Consumer Group is a mechanism that allows multiple Kafka consumers to cooperate in consuming data from a stream, ensuring that the load is distributed evenly among the group and that each message is processed only once.

 ## How EMQX Streaming Works